10 13 Movies Filmed in Goshen

 7) Corduroy (2006): This short film is about a young man and a vexing, noisy pair of pants.
 The film was directed by David Kendall and Bryan Falcon.

-10) Blanche (2015): This is a video for a piece on actor Vincent D’Onofrio’s “punk rock spoken word” album “Slim Bone Head Volt.”
-It was filmed in The Goshen Theater, the main venue for the River Bend Film Festival.
+11) Blanche (2015): This is a video for a piece on actor Vincent D’Onofrio’s “punk rock spoken word” album “Slim Bone Head Volt.”
+It was filmed at The Goshen Theater, the main venue for the River Bend Film Festival.

 12) The Shade Shepherd (2019): Co-written by Jordan Hodges and Chris Faulisi, directed by Faulisi, and starring Hodges, The Shade Shepherd tells the story of a psychiatrist who leads his brother toward the Canadian border to evade a murder charge.

 13) Moondance (2020): Goshen was one of several filming locations in Indiana and Michigan for this Cooper Flannigan-directed film.
 In Moondance, according to IMDB, “a rogue director turns a run-of-the-mill Hollywood love story into a big band musical with the help of his crew and the out-of-the-loop actors.”